RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonWindows.rst

    #.
 On the *Advanced Options* screen select "Add Anaconda to my PATH environment variable" and "Register Anaconda as my default Python 3.6"

 #.
 Now, **close and reopen** Git Bash for the changes to take effect.
 #.
-Verify that Python 3 installed correctly by typing ``python -V``.
-It should print to the screen the version of Python you just installed.
-#.
 Enter the following commands into Git Bash:

    1. ``cd ~`` and press Enter.